devtut/generate/docs/algorithm/fast-fourier-transform.md

 ---
-metaTitle: "Algorithm - Fast Fourier Transform"
+title: "Algorithm - Fast Fourier Transform"
 description: "Radix 2 FFT, Radix 2 Inverse FFT"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Fast Fourier Transform

 The Real and Complex form of DFT (**D**iscrete **F**ourier **T**ransforms) can be used to perform frequency analysis or synthesis for any discrete and periodic signals.
 The  FFT (**F**ast **F**ourier **T**ransform) is an implementation of the DFT which may be performed quickly on modern CPUs.

 ## Radix 2 FFT

 The simplest and perhaps best-known method for computing the FFT is the Radix-2 Decimation in Time algorithm.
 The Radix-2 FFT works by decomposing an N point time domain signal into N time domain signals each composed of a single point[<img src="https://i.stack.imgur.com/KNiJM.png" alt="Signal Decomposition in the FFT prior to spectral reconstruction [Steven.
 W. Smith, 1997]" />](https://i.stack.imgur.com/KNiJM.png).